<< Yesterday

 1977 Eddie Stanky, Frank Lucchesi's replacement when the former Ranger skipper got off to a 31-31 start, quits after being at the helm for only one game, a 10-8 victory in Minnesota.
 The 60-year-old 'Brat' cites homesickness for his short tenure with Texas, returning to Mobile (AL) to rejoin his family and resume his baseball coaching duties for the University of South Alabama Jaguars.

-1984 In a game best remembered for Ryne Sandberg's two late-inning game-tying home runs, Willie McGee hits for the cycle in St. Louis' 12-11 loss in 11 innings to the Cubs.
-With his triple in the second inning, a fourth-frame single, a sixth-inning home run, and an RBI double in the tenth, the Cardinals center fielder drives in six runs in the Wrigley Field contest.
+1984 In a game best remembered for Ryne Sandberg's game-tying home runs, in the ninth and tenth innings, Willie McGee hits for the cycle in Cardinal's 12-11 loss in 11 innings to the Cubs.
+With his triple in the second inning, a fourth-frame single, a sixth-inning home run, and an RBI double in the tenth, the St. Louis center fielder drives in six runs in the Wrigley Field contest.

 1984 The Roger Maris Museum opens in the West Acres Shopping Center in Fargo (ND).
 Nearly 2,000 visitors are attracted to the 72-foot showcase, which features memorabilia from the slugger's 12-year big league career, including a ticket stub from the 162nd game of the 1961 season, the contest he hit his historic 61st home run.